-Data collected in various units based on the metering infrastructure or invoicing method is converted into kilowatt-hours (kWh) within Systemslink as appropriate using selected conversion factors.
+Data collected in various units based on the metering infrastructure or invoicing method is converted into kilowatt-hours (kWh) within SystemsLink as appropriate using selected conversion factors.
 Table 3 summarises the units the data is received in and the source of the conversion factors applied.

-Source Units received Conversion source Data reported as Electricity kWh on metering and invoices None required kW Gas kWh on invoice Invoice provides conversion (which is kWh recorded by software) Steam Volume/ mass in llbs on invoice Converted to kWh using web based kWh tool 5 Heat (Eddington) kWh on invoice None required kWh Oil Litres on invoice Defra published conversion factors kWh applied 6 Biomass Tonnes on invoice Conversion factor provide either on kWh invoice or on supplier website
+Source Units received Conversion source to convert into kWh Data reported as Electricity kWh on metering and invoices None required kWh Gas kWh on invoice Invoice provides conversion (which is kWh recorded by software) Steam Volume/ mass in lbs on invoice Converted to kWh using web based tool 5 kWh Heat (Eddington) kWh on invoice None required kWh Oil Litres on invoice Defra published conversion factors kWh applied 6 Biomass Tonnes on invoice Conversion factor provide either on kWh invoice or on supplier website